Don't fall for ineffective bad breath solutions

 Posted: September 21, 2012

-There are so many tips out there for how to eliminate halitosis, that it can be difficult to know which ones are really worth your time.
+There are so many tips out there for how to alleviate halitosis, that it can be difficult to know which ones are really worth your time.
 Unfortunately, many of them are not.
 For example, many so-called "experts" will try to tell you that certain herbs and spices hold the key to freshening your breath, but in reality all they do is provide more food for the bacteria in your mouth that are causing the problem in the first place.

-So how can you weed out the good from the bad when it comes to bad breath cures?
+So how can you weed out the good from the bad when it comes to bad breath treatments?
 It's simple - if a halitosis advice sounds like merely a temporary solution, chances are it is.
 For instance, people with bad breath are often told to chew on clove, cardamom or fennel, along with a number of other spices.
 However, these herbs are only masking the smell of halitosis, similarly to putting a scented candle next to a pile of trash.
 If you don't actually remove the trash, eventually, the candle will go out and the smell will still be there.

 Dentist-approved bad breath fixes

 So what are these magical bad breath solutions that actually work?
 Most of them are pretty common sense, actually.
-For example, WebMD spoke to Tina Frangella, D.D.S., who said that visiting the dentist regularly is a great way to eliminate halitosis.
+For example, WebMD spoke to Tina Frangella, D.D.S., who said that visiting the dentist regularly is a great way to alleviate halitosis.
 One of the major causes of bad breath is the buildup of plaque and bacteria in the mouth, often in places where people miss during their everyday brushing.
 Only a dental health professional can fully remove this plaque and the unpleasant odor it emits.

 However, since you can't go to the dentist every week, Frangella suggested using an electric toothbrush, for two important reasons.

 Another helpful tip offered by the medical news source was to use mouthwash, but only certain kinds.
-For example, it's important to stick to an antibacterial rinse that can kill the bacteria in your mouth that cause bad breath, not just a cosmetic one that aims to merely mask odor.
+For example, it's important to stick to an antibacterial oxygenating rinse that can attack the bacteria in your mouth that cause bad breath, not just a cosmetic one that aims to merely mask odor.

 Other than visiting the dentist and practicing other good oral health habits, there are lifestyle changes that can improve bad breath.
 For example, Discovery Health states that if you're trying to avoid bad breath, you have to watch what you eat, and that doesn't just mean avoiding garlic and onions.
 Meat is also likely to leave you with halitosis, because meat particles tend to stick around in the mouth long after you've taken that bite of steak.